IsaacLatta/CGI-Web-Server/README.md

 - Endpoints can be set with the following options:
     - **authenticator**
-        - Generates a Cookie for the client based on the "role" set in the config.
+        - Generates a Cookie for the client based on the "auth_role" set in the config.
     - **protected**
-        - Restricts access to the endpoint to only the "role" field, and roles that include this "role" field.
+        - Restricts access to the endpoint to only the "access_role" field, and roles that include this "access_role" field.
     - **access_role**
         - The role required in the JWT to access the endpoint.
     - **auth_role**